NCAR/FastEddy-model/docs/Tutorials/cases_real/WRF_coupling_case0_FE_urban.rst

 This tutorial provides an example of building heights for downtown Dallas, TX (:code:`Dallas_input_Oct2025_lod13.nc`).
 Prior to the execution of **GeoSpec.py**, the *geospec.json* file option :code:`urban_opt : 1` needs to be selected for building height information to be ingested in the reference standard-format NetCDF output file.

-The same :code:`urban_opt : 1` option needs to be included in the subsequent *SimGrid* and *GenICBCs*, so the building information leads to the creation of a :code:`BuildingMask` array containing gridded information of building presence, and ensuring theat winds, subgrid-scale TKE and hydrometeors are zeroed out in the initial condition, respectively.
+The same :code:`urban_opt : 1` option needs to be included in the subsequent *SimGrid* and *GenICBCs*, so the building information leads to the creation of a :code:`BuildingMask` array containing gridded information of building presence, and ensuring that winds, subgrid-scale TKE and hydrometeors are zeroed out in the initial condition, respectively.

-After initial and boundary conditions have been created, a building-resolving FastEddy simulation can undertaken with intial and boundary forcing from the mesoscale prognostic state fields.
+After initial and boundary conditions have been created, a building-resolving FastEddy simulation can be undertaken with initial and boundary forcing from the mesoscale prognostic state fields.
 The lines below correspond to additions and modifications to the FastEddy parameters file necessary to activate the urban model capability (corresponding to the test case from **tutorials/examples/Example10_REALCASE_Dallas_urban.in**)

 .. code-block:: none